In this article, we provide a summary of the residence permit for foreigners in China.

 - Temporary residence permits are for those staying for more than six months but less than one year, such as visiting scholars or those coming for job training.

-- The Foreigner Residence Permit, typically good for one year and renewable annually, is standard issue for the majority of foreigners working in China, though some (such as company executives, legal representatives, or investors) qualify for a permit that is good for two years.
+- The Foreigner Residence Permit, typically good for one year and renewable annually, is a standard issue for the majority of foreigners working in China, though some (such as company executives, legal representatives, or investors) qualify for a permit that is good for two years.

 Expert residence permit and green card